-That’s due to the reduced levels of disposable income in a high rate environment, as higher rates make it more expensive for consumers to borrow money with credit cards, for mortgages, personal or small-business loans.
+That’s due to the reduced levels of disposable income in a high-rate environment.
+Higher rates make it more expensive for consumers to borrow money with credit cards, mortgages, or personal or small-business loans.

-When consumers have a tighter grip on their pocketbooks, that may negatively affect companies, who find it more difficult to sell their products and services.
+Consumers’ tighter grip on their pocketbooks may negatively affect companies, who find it more challenging to sell their products and services.
 With lower revenues, companies can’t reinvest in the company and may experience reduced earnings.

 How Interest Rates Impact Companies

 Businesses that are publicly traded can experience significant volatility depending on interest rate fluctuations.
-For instance, changes in bank rates can impact companies through bank loan availability.
+For instance, changes in interest rates can impact companies through bank loan availability.